tc39/proposal-observable/EventTargetObservable.md

 }
 ```

 In the modified example above `Promise.race` concurrently listens for both the navigation and sub change events and notifies as soon as any of the Promises resolve.
 Unfortunately the lack of support for Promise cancellation means that handlers attached to either of the Promises which did not resolve will remain attached and leak memory.
-This will leak to memory leaks over time.
-Note that the inability to cancel Promises makes it impractical to use them for preemptive concurrency.

 #### Solution 2: EventTarget, Promises, and State

-The previous solution which used async functions and Promises causing events to be sequentially processed.
-This in turn degraded responsiveness.
+The previous solution processed different event streams sequentially, leading to poor responsiveness.
 This solution subscribes to multiple EventTargets and Promises concurrently, thereby improving responsiveness.
-Unfortunately the increased concurrency introduces the risk of race conditions which must be guarded against with shared mutable state.
+Unfortunately this improved concurrency introduces the risk of race conditions which must be guarded against with shared mutable state.

 ```js
 const subSelect = document.querySelector('#subSelect');